JaxkDev/koth/README.md

 ## Features
 ### Implemented
  - Much more events for other developers to be able to customise the game EVEN MORE !
- - Automatically install updates on server start !
+ - Automatically install updates on server start ! -
- - Check for updates on server start !
+ - Check for updates on server start !             - Both wont work on android (CURL)
  - Messages are customisable.
  - Multiple Arena's.
  - Custom spawn & hill points.